 Jubilee Highway East, Mount Gambier

 This captivating sunken garden has to be seen to be believed.
 Appreciate its size and depth from the viewing platforms at the top of the sinkhole before descending into another world.
-The resident colony of possums make an appearance at dusk and enjoy being fed fresh fruit and vegetables.
 With a kiosk on site, a large undercover shelter, group seating and free BBQ’s, this is the perfect place to stop and enjoy a picnic.

 26 Chute Street, Mount Gambier | 08 8723 5552